Symmetry reduction in high dimensions, illustrated in a turbulent pipe

 The symmetry-reduced \statesp\ projections reveal sets of \rpo s with qualitatively similar dynamics.
 The short-period orbits are well spread over the dense regions of natural measure, and the long \rpo s in (a) appear to `shadow' short orbits in (b), but also exhibit extended excursions that fill out {\statesp}.
 While sets of \rpo s often share comparable dissipation rates and Floquet exponents (\reftab{tab:RPOdata_PRL} and \texttt{Openpipeflow.org} data sets), it is the \statesp\ projections that are essential to establishing genuine relationships.

-In summary, we have shown that with an appropriately constructed template, symmetry reduction by the \mslices\ can be applied to dynamical systems of very high dimensions.
+In summary, we have shown that symmetry reduction can be applied to a dynamical system of very high dimensions, here turbulent pipe flow.
+An appropriately constructed template renders the \mslices\ substantially more effective for projecting the dynamics and for Newton searches for invariant solutions.
 The method is general and can be applied to any dynamical system with continuous translational or rotational symmetry.
 Projections of the symmetry-reduced space reveal fundamental properties of the dynamics not evident prior to symmetry reduction.
 In the application at hand, to a turbulent pipe flow, the method has enabled us to identify for the first time a large set of \rpo s embedded in turbulence, and to demonstrate that the key invariant solutions strongly influence turbulent dynamics.
-Left for future work, analyses of their unstable manifolds are expected to reveal the intimate links between \reqva\ and \rpo s, allowing for explicit construction of the invariant skeleton that gives shape to the strange attractor explored by turbulence.
+To follow this demonstration of the power of symmetry reduction, work is now underway to determine the relationship between \rpo s\rf{WFSBC15}.
+Analysis of their unstable manifolds are expected to reveal the intimate links between \reqva\ and \rpo s, allowing for explicit construction of the invariant skeleton that gives shape to the strange attractor explored by turbulence.